JordanRoberts-2000/fs-ext/docs/macros.md

 # 📦 Macros in `fs-ext`

 This crate provides several macros to simplify common filesystem operations.
-They are thin wrappers around the sync API in `fsx::file` and `fsx::dir`, designed to reduce boilerplate when creating, loading, or saving files and directories.
+They are thin wrappers around the sync API in `fs_ext::file` and `fs_ext::dir`, designed to reduce boilerplate when creating, loading, or saving files and directories.

 ---